On this page we explain the process and give tips for services being visited and for peer reviewers undertaking visits

-- Use the video presentation time to showcase your service and explain the context within which you work - a comprehensive picture here will help focus individual discussions.
+Video presentation - Use this time to showcase your service and explain the context within which you work.
+A comprehensive picture here will help focus individual discussions.

-- Seek support from your Network Manager - they can help you prepare and support you on the day.
+Network Manager - Seek support from your Network Manager.
+They can help you prepare and support you on the day.

 Helpful and encouraging.
 The peer review panel acknowledged our team's hard work.
 They also provided insights into areas we could develop and gave recommendations.

 For peer reviewers

-Thank you to everyone who volunteers to join a peer review team.
-We appreciate how busy you are and are grateful for the time and expertise you give to enable the peer review visits to be as constructive and effective as possible.
+First, thank you to everyone who volunteers to join a peer review team.
+We appreciate how busy you are and are grateful for the time and expertise you give to enable the peer reviews to be as constructive and effective as possible.

-- Peer reviews are scheduled in phases.
-We will review all responses across visits to allocate reviewers to the most appropriate team.
-We aim to give as many people as possible the opportunity to gain experience as a peer reviewer so it may not be possible to give you your preferred option, but we will do our best.
+- We aim to give as many people as possible the opportunity to gain experience as a peer reviewer so it may not be possible to give you your preferred option, but we will do our best.

-- If your contact details change or you are unavailable to attend visits for a period, please let us know.
+- If your contact details change or you are unavailable for a period, please let us know.

 Tips for reviewers

-- Share a short biography with us - this helps both the peer review team and service being visited.
+- Share a short biography with us - this helps both the peer review team and service being reviewed.

-- Keep in contact with your peer review manager - they will be able to answer any queries and support you through the visit.
+- Keep in contact with your peer review manager - they will be able to answer any queries and support you through the review.

-- Ensure you can access the materials as soon as possible.
-Familiarise yourself with the visit documentation and consider questions and themes for exploration with the peer review team.
+- Ensure you can access the evidence on SharePoint as soon as possible.
+Familiarise yourself with the review documentation and consider questions and themes for exploration with the peer review team.

 - Support your peer review colleagues - share the time, ensure all themes are explored and challenge appropriately.